Lemons, Lavender, & Laundry

 How to Hide A Utility Sink with a Faux Vanity Title Image

 Utility sinks aren’t exactly pretty.
 And honestly, I don’t think they were intended to be.
-They are made to work hard and provide a deep sink to wash gross stuff you wouldn’t want in your kitchen or bathroom.
-We use ours to clean paint supplies and dump gross water after mopping.
-However, as I was thinking about this space I wondered if there was a way to take that “not so pretty” sink and give it a little makeover.
+They are made to work hard and provide a deep sink to wash stuff you wouldn’t want in your kitchen or bathroom.
+We use ours to clean paint supplies and dump dirty water after mopping.
+However, as I was thinking about this space I wondered if there was a way to take a “not so pretty” sink and give it a little makeover.

 Utility sink in laundry room prior to making a faux vanity to hide it